dominiknaschert/TU_Studio_OSC/README.md

 # OSC Spatial Sender

-A simple GUI tool to send spatial audio positions via OSC to spatial audio plugins (e.g. [IEM Plugin Suite](https://plugins.iem.at/), [SPARTA](http://research.spa.aalto.fi/projects/sparta_vst/)).
+A simple GUI tool using a network of MIDI-mappable LFOs and assignable sliders to send spatial audio positions via OSC to the Seamless plugin suite.

 Built for the TU Berlin studio.